getbraincloud/examples-unity/PushNotifications/README.md

 - Update the brainCloud AppId and Secret on BrainCloudSettings to match yours.
 Id and Secret found on the brainCloud Dashboard
 - Download and import the Auth and Messaging Firebase Unity SDK
 - Read more: https://firebase.google.com/docs/unity/setup

+---

+For more information on brainCloud and its services, please check out the [brainCloud Docs](https://getbraincloud.com/apidocs/) and [API Reference](https://getbraincloud.com/apidocs/apiref/?csharp#introduction).